drivendataorg/deon/README.md

 Options:
   -l, --checklist PATH  Override checklist file.
   -f, --format TEXT     Output format.
 Default is "markdown".
 Can be one of
-                        [markdown, rst, jupyter, html].
+                        [markdown, rst, jupyter, html, ascii].
 File extension used if --output is passed.
   -o, --output PATH     Output file path.
 Extension can be one of [.md, .rst,
-                        .ipynb, .html]
+                        .ipynb, .html, .txt]
   -c, --clipboard       Whether or not to output to clipboard.
   -w, --overwrite       Overwrite output file if it exists.
                         Default is False.